Consulting Analyst, PwC

 Bachelor of Business in Economics and Finance

-He has always been interested in business and economics, says William Austin who studied a Bachelor of Business in Economics and Finance, and a Master of Business in Economics, and now works at PwC as a graduate consultant.
+He has always been interested in business and economics, says William Austin who studied a Bachelor of Business in Economics and Finance, and a Master of Business in Economics, and now works at PwC as a consulting analyst in the finance, economics and analytics team.

 “Economics and entrepreneurship specifically interested me in high school.
 AUT was my first choice university, and I was offered the Des Graydon Memorial Scholarship to study business at AUT.
 AUT’s open day and the advisors clearly showed me that AUT was the university I wanted to be at, and I was impressed that the Bachelor of Business included three business sustainability courses and practical work experience.”